 Important Messages Concerning Certification

-- The Division of Behavioral Health is imposing a moratorium on initial applications for certification beginning March 1, 2023, through September 1, 2023.
-The temporary suspension is in response to a backlog of new applications and preparation for implementation of additional monitoring activities.
-Applications that are received during this time frame will be placed on hold through September 1, 2023.
-The application will not be assigned to a Certification Specialist for review until after September 1, 2023.
-You will be notified once your application has been assigned for review.
-The moratorium does not apply to initial applications for certification of Opioid Treatment Programs.
+The Division of Behavioral Health is imposing a moratorium on initial applications for certification beginning September 1, 2023 through March 31, 2024.
+The temporary suspension is in response to a staffing shortage.
+Applications that are received during this time frame will be placed on hold through March 31, 2024.
+The application will not be assigned to a Certification Specialist for review until after March 31, 2024.
+You will be notified once your application has been assigned for review.”

 The State of Missouri does not require certification for non-contracted agencies providing mental health or substance use disorder services unless required for entities providing services eligible for certification and receiving county mental health funds under 9 CSR 30-2.010 Designation of Programs to Receive County Community Mental Health Funds.